❓ How It Works

 Public Address

-Every Micropelago network requires at least one of its caretakers to provide a public address, which coordinates (but does not proxy!)
+Every Micropelago network requires at least one of its keepers to provide a public address, which coordinates (but does not proxy!)
 VPN traffic between devices on the Micropelago network.
 Providing an address requires very few resources, but more technical knowledge.

-First the caretaker must expose a network port on their computer to the public internet.
+First the keeper must expose a network port on their computer to the public internet.
 A port is simply a number in the range 1024-65535 which is reserved for a specific service (Isle, in this case).
 On home networks this is accomplished by configuring the router/modem to forward the port, using the UDP protocol, to the always-on computer running Isle.

 Port Forwarding – How to set it up